PhD in Oral Biology, Program in Biomedical Sciences

 - Applicants are required to have taken the Graduate Record Exam (GRE) General Test.

-- In addition, a GRE subject test in a basic science field such as Biology, Chemistry, or Biochemistry and Molecular Biology is required.
+- In addition, a GRE subject test in a basic science field such as Biology, Chemistry, or Biochemistry and Molecular Biology is encouraged.

-- Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and must achieve a score of at least 650.
+- Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and must achieve a score of at least 95 (internet version).

 An enrollment of approximately three full-time students per year is anticipated.
 This will result in a program as large as, and not exceeding, 15 total enrolled students in five years.

 The PhD program is administered principally by the Student Affairs Committee.
 This committee is comprised of all core faculty from the Division of Oral Biology, and coordinates laboratory rotations, and addresses student and faculty concerns.
 This committee works closely with the Qualifying Exam Committee.
-Dr. Philip Trackman is currently chair of the Division’s Student Affairs Committee, and Dr. Cataldo Leone is chair of the qualifying exam committee.
+Dr. Philip Trackman is currently chair of the Division’s Student Affairs Committee and the qualifying exam committee.

 Relationship to Existing Programs